-This fun couple had a wedding full of brilliant ideas.
-Lucite front electrified boxes were placed on the steps to mark the GIFT area, and at the entrance of the reception with the couples name and a hashtag.
+Lucite front electrified boxes were placed on the steps to mark the GIFT area, also to identify their personal hashtag, and at the entrance of the reception with the couples name.
 Pears from the orchard were used as unusual photo props.

 The bride crafted a backdrop of soft white cloth blossoms on cords in varying lengths, that she tied between two orchard trees.
 She weighted her creation with metal rings at the bottom of each strand.